Toronto Raptors Icon

 Head Coach, University of the Pacific Men’s Basketball

-Damon Stoudamire has spent his life proving people wrong.
-At 5 foot, 10 inches, the point guard was told he was too short to play professional basketball – but then was the seventh overall draft pick by the Toronto Raptors in 1995 and named NBA Rookie of the Year in 1996.
-Damon went on to play for the Portland Trail Blazers during one of the team’s most successful periods.
-In his career, Damon averaged 13.4 points and 6.1 assists per game.
+Damon Stoudamire has proved people wrong his entire life.
+Prior to his career in pro basketball, the point guard was told he was “too short to play professionally.”
+In the 1995 NBA Draft, Damon was selected as the seventh overall draft pick by the Toronto Raptors.
+Following a successful first season in the NBA, he was named Rookie of the Year in 1996.
+Damon would later play for the Portland Trail Blazers during one of the team’s most successful periods.
+In his career, he averaged 13.4 points and 6.1 assists per game.

 Over the course of his career as an NBA player and as head coach of the University of the Pacific men’s basketball team, Damon has proven his track record as a remarkable leader.
 In his talk, he shares the role of authenticity in leadership and how you can embrace this style of leadership.

 How do you keep your company ahead of current and future competition?
 Damon Stoudamire’s insights on adaptability, differentiation, and leadership from the court and his many business ventures, help business leaders, sales teams and product developers understand their competitive edge.
 To any company striving to develop a competitive advantage and thrive in the future, this talk is a must.

 Through memorable stories on and off the basketball court, Damon shares crucial insights on collaboration and cooperation that enable shared success.
 Damon explores how building relationships within your team can create bigger opportunities for yourself and others.
 Teamwork truly makes the dream work.